-In summary, in the Chapter 11 Orderly Liquidation, the net recovery for unsecured creditors from the liquidation of the Debtor's assets would be \$143,832 plus the anticipated recovery on the Chapter 5 causes of action (\$545,000) for a total of approximately \$688,832.
-In the Chapter 7 Liquidation, the net recovery is negative, or, in effect, zero, with Allowed Priority Unsecured Claims unable to be paid in full and Allowed Unsecured Claims receiving nothing.
+In summary, in the Chapter 11 Orderly Liquidation, the net recovery for unsecured creditors from the liquidation of the Debtor's assets would negative, or, for practical purposes, zero, even after the anticipated recovery on the Chapter 5 causes of action are included.
+This means that Allowed Priority Unsecured Claims would be unable to be paid in full and Allowed Unsecured Claims would receive nothing.
+In a Chapter 7 Liquidation, the net recovery is also negative -i.e., zero - with Allowed Priority Unsecured Claims unable to be paid in full and Allowed priority of the priority Unsecured Claims unable to be paid in full and Allowed Priority Unsecured Claims receiving nothing.

-In contrast to these liquidation scenarios, the Debtor's Plan would return as much as \$1,000,000, and possibly more, to unsecured creditors, as shown below.
+In contrast to these liquidation scenarios, the Debtor's Plan would return as much as \$845,000, and possibly more, to unsecured creditors, as shown below.